mhansen/graphviz-docs/_pages/09_contact.md

 order: 10
 ---

 At present, there is no official mailing list or newsgroup.
-Plesase use the [issues section](https://gitlab.com/graphviz/graphviz/issues) in GitLab for this.
+Please use the [issues section](https://gitlab.com/graphviz/graphviz/issues) in GitLab for this.

 If you have a bug or believe something is not working as expected, please